Shafaqna

-Shafaqna is recognised as a news organisation close to the Ayatollah Ali al-Sistani, the highest ranking Shia jurist in Iraq, and has published several articles about his doctrine that may be considered his legacy.
-Shafaqna also publishes Sistani fatwas frequently.
-Much of Shafaqna's progress is credited to its access to the Najaf seminary, publishing rare interviews with high ranking clerics, photographs of the tomb of the prophet Muhammad and his daughter's (Fatemeh) house, and exclusive news of the top Maraji of Najaf Hawzah Grand Ayatollah Ali al-Sistani.
+Shafaqna is closely connected to the Ayatollah Ali al-Sistani, the highest ranking Shia jurist in Iraq, and has published several articles about his doctrine.
+Shafaqna also publishes Sistani's fatwas frequently.
+It has ties to the Najaf seminary and exclusive news of Sistani.

 In June 2014, Shafaqna launched a chain of news readers called Lnews (Latest World News by Country - Independent World News Platform).
 Its English version is called Enews (Internation News Agencies headlines).
 Shafaqna Multilingual News Reader originated as an Internet-based news aggregator, so the text which appears on the chain of websites is made up of a list of items and contents presented in RSS feeds offered by news gathering organisations and websites across the world using automatic input devices.
-It operates in different languages, mainly English, Arabic, Persian, Spanish, French, Urdu, Dutch, and Chinese.
-This news reader categorized news into "Last News", "Featured", "Most popular".
+It operates mainly in English, Arabic, Persian, Spanish, French, Urdu, Dutch, and Chinese.

 As presented on its front page, the chain of news readers operated by Shafaqna cover more than 100 countries.
 Its news and articles originally come from a range of global, regional and national news agencies, newspapers, and local web based news media from AP, AFP, EFE, and Reuters to CNN, BBC, CCTV, Kyodo, Xinhua, PRESS TV, IRIB, SPA and Itar-Tass.

+Shafaqna English’s AI & HI adoption

+On March 29, 2024, Shafaqna English announced the initiation of a content creation strategy that integrates both Artificial Intelligence (AI) and Human Intelligence (HI).
+This approach utilizes AI to generate initial drafts based on carefully selected questions aimed at providing valuable insights.
+Subsequently, the platform's team engages in careful revision, editing, and proofreading processes to ensure the content's quality and relevance.
+This strategy is designed to enrich the platform with diverse content while maintaining journalistic integrity and transparency.
+Shafaqna insists that its method of adopting AI and HI in content creation complies with ethical codes and represents advancement in the fields of journalism.